Girasol Machine and Dataset

-I constructed a sky imager (Girasol Machine) with far-infrared and multi-exposure fisheye visible light capabilities, mounted on a solar tracker, so that the Sun remains at the center of the sky images throughout the day.
-We developed a noise reduction software and an image fusion algorithm to merge fisheye sky images with different exposures, thereby obtaining a low signal-to-noise ratio sky image with a high dynamic range (Terrén-Serrano et al., 2021).
+Girasol Machine is a sky imager with far-infrared and multi-exposure capabilities in visible light (fisheye), mounted on a solar tracker so that the Sun remains centered in the sky images throughout the day.
+The sky imager has a noise-reduction software for the infrared images and an image fusion algorithm to merge fisheye sky images with different exposures.
+It produces low-noise infrared circumsolar images and high-dynamic-range all-sky images every 15 seconds (Terrén-Serrano et al., 2021).
+The Girasol Machine is equipped with a pyranometer.

 The Girasol dataset is publicly accessible in a Dryad repository.
-The Girasol dataset is composed of 300 sample days of multi-exposure fisheye visible light and far-infrared sky images and irradiance measurements collected every 15-second resolution in Albuquerque, NM, USA.
+The dataset comprises 300 sample days of multi-exposure fisheye visible-light and far-infrared sky images and irradiance measurements from the Girasol Machine, collected in Albuquerque, NM, USA.

 References